Why EAPs don’t work: The future of employee wellbeing

 Empower your employees through our mental health platform

 Frankie: the future of mental health in the workplace

 EAPs often fall short of delivering what they promise.
 Frankie Health offers a comprehensive suite of employee mental health solutions with proven results.

-Real-time, data-driven insights about your team will help you identify the signs of early burnout and know when to take action.
+Real-time, data-driven insights about your team will help you identify the signs of excessive anxiety or early burnout and know when to take action.
 Employees who need additional support can handpick their provider from a selection of over 1,000 licensed therapists working in 35 languages and across over 100 specialties in 80+ countries.
 Frankie’s therapists have over ten years of experience on average, so you can feel confident that your team members are getting the clinically validated treatment they deserve.

 The future of mental health in the workplace is here.
 With Frankie’s intelligent digital mental health tools at your fingertips, you can sidestep the most common EAP problems and move confidently into a new era of workplace wellness.